 - Maintain a cataract complications audit

-- Complete Form R, SOAR declaration or equivalent for each 12-month training period (or a SOAR declaration if training in Scotland)
+- Complete Form R for each 12-month training period (or a SOAR declaration if training in Scotland)

 - Level 3 will generally range between 2.5 to 3.5 years.

-- Trainees have a maximum of 5 ½ years to be signed off in all Level 3 competences.
+- Trainees have an indicative maximum of 5 ½ years to be signed off in all Level 3 competences.

 - Cataract Surgery, Urgent Eye Care and Community Ophthalmology SIAs will not need dedicated postings because competencies are acquired simultaneously.